ScordinoD1994/g1-2025-website/docs/_pages/main_article.md

   <div class = "general_chartClass">
     <vegachart schema-url="/g1-2025-website/assets/charts/popularity_vs_appreciation.json"></vegachart>
   </div>
   <figcaption class = "figcaption_class"> Fig.18 - Games distribution on the Appreciation and Popularity score plane.
-Most "extreme" games in each quadrant are marked with yellow circles. </figcaption>
+Most "extreme" games in each quadrant are marked with yellow circles.
+Interact with the plot to show more informations. </figcaption>
 </figure>

 The top 15 titles that excel in both popularity and appreciation reflect a compelling mix of blockbuster hits and standout indie successes.
 Games like ***Baldur’s Gate 3***, ***GTA V***, and ***Elden Ring*** dominate thanks to massive reach and critical acclaim.
 But beloved indies such as ***Stardew Valley***, ***Hollow Knight***, ***Terraria***, and ***Undertale*** hold their ground, proving that emotional impact and craftsmanship can rival even the biggest AAA productions.